 The ultimate goal is to produce publication-quality research and conference-quality oral presentations.

-The Remaining 90% is assessed by a 13,000 word report that is formatted and structured like an academic paper.
+- Report that is formatted and structured like an academic paper.

 Since each project is varied and different, the student will acquire technical skills in data analysis and presentation relevant to the field of study.